zeek/zeek-docs/scripts/base/bif/cardinality-counter.bif.zeek.rst

       see :zeek:id:`bloomfilter_merge`.

-   :handle1: the first HLL handle, which will contain the merged result.
+   :param handle1: the first HLL handle, which will contain the merged result.

-   :handle2: the second HLL handle, which will be merged into the first.
+   :param handle2: the second HLL handle, which will be merged into the first.

    :returns: true on success.